— M.A., African and African Diaspora Studies, Florida International University

 - E-mail: email@example.com

 I am a doctoral candidate studying U.S. history and my dissertation, ‘“Mind, Soul, Body, and Race’: Black Women’s Purposeful Exercise, 1900-1939,” examines African American women’s physical culture in the early twentieth century.
-I research the economic, political, and social barriers to physical fitness for black women and the ways in which they circumvented those barriers and sought health, beauty, and recreation through purposeful exercise.
+I research the economic, political, and social barriers to physical fitness for black women and how they circumvented those barriers in pursuit of three primary benefits of exercise: health, beauty, and recreation.
 I earned my B.A. in psychology from Dickinson College and my M.A. in African and African Diaspora Studies from Florida International University.
 For the 2014-2016 academic years, I will be a fellow at the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia.